mhagger/git-test/README.md

     git rev-list feature1 feature2 ^master | git test run --stdin

 You can adjust the verbosity of the output using the `--verbosity`/`-v` or `--quiet`/`-q` options.
-Both of these options can be specified multiple times.
+Either of these options can be specified multiple times.

 ### Define multiple tests